zevaverbach/modulearn/README.md

       "name": "Find a Good Project",
       "start": 25.32,
       "end": 141.12,
-      "outcome": "I have a project in mind whose codebase I want to navigate."
+      "outcome": "have a project in mind whose codebase I want to navigate."
     },
     {
       "name": "Clone the Project",
       "start": 141.12,
       "end": 157.65,
-      "outcome": "I've cloned the project."
+      "outcome": "cloned the project."
     },
     ...
   ]